caleb531/open-conference-url/README.md

 events whose start time was within the last 20 minutes *or* whose start time is within the next 20 minutes.

-### offset_from_today

-The `offset_from_today` is a positive integer representing how many days into the future the workflow should fetch calendar events.
-For example, a value of `1` will display events from tomorrow alongside events from today.

 ## Credits

 Kudos to [@jacksonrayhamilton][jrh] for his architecture ideas and feedback on